obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 - supporting cylinder head cover (normally only sold as a unit with the cylinder head)

-I weight roughly 170 lbs. in boots and gear.
-I am able, without any existing skill in the matter, to kick start a TU250X without the assistance of a decompression lever.
-At this time, I did not seek out that necessary parts to add this feature, though I may consider it at a future time just for completeness.
-When that happens, I will update this guide to include those additional steps.
+I weigh in at roughly 170 lbs with boots and gear and I am able -- without any prior skill in the matter -- to kick start my modified TU250X without the assistance of a decompression lever.
+At this time I have not sought out the necessary parts to add this feature.
+I may consider doing so in the future just for the sake of completeness.
+When/If that happens, I will update this guide to include the additional steps.

 ## Prerequisites